 If you go back to EDIT screen before playing the simulation and make more changes, you need to click browser refresh on SIMULATION screen to update the simulation with those additional charges before you play the simulation.

 Save backup copies of your supply chain model from time to time as you make changes.
 Then if a change doesn’t work out, you can restore from a saved copy.

 There are big differences between simulation software and optimization software.
 SCM Globe does simulation, but it does not do optimization.

 Simulations allow you to model existing or proposed supply chains and understand how they work so you can find areas where improvements are needed.
 Simulations show you how different supply chain designs will work, and what their costs and performance levels will be so you can find out which designs work best.
 Simulations help you see how supply chain entities interact, and understand how the whole supply chain works as a complete system.
 Simulations will show which supply chain designs work best in given situations.
 Simulations can generate data for use in optimizations.
 Learn more about analyzing simulation data in “Analyzing Simulation Data“.

 Optimizations allow you to take a single supply chain design and optimize specific variables in order to obtain the best possible performance or profitability from that design.
 Optimizations refine existing designs, but they do not create new designs.
 Optimizations used for supply chains in high change environments require that every time a variable changes (such as fuel prices, rent or labor costs, demand forecasts, procurement costs etc.) a new optimization should be done to take those changes into account.
 Last month’s optimized solution can quickly become this month’s big mistake.

-Another good article in Supply Chain Digest expands on the differences between simulation and optimization – http://www.scdigest.com/assets/FirstThoughts/07-05-31.php
+An informative article in Supply Chain Digest expands on the differences between simulation and optimization – http://www.scdigest.com/assets/FirstThoughts/07-05-31.php

 Now view the last quick start tutorial — “How to Work with Case Studies“